BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 1. First create a new imagestream in your deploy project `oc -n [-dev] create imagestream rocketchat-[username]`

-2. Retag your tools image tag into this new imagestream
+2. Re-tag your tools image tag into this new imagestream

 `oc -n [-dev] tag [-tools]/rocketchat-[username]:dev rocketchat-[username]:dev`